-The Mexico City Zocalo is the original and most famous one.
+The Mexico City Zocalo is the original, most representative, and most famous one.
 Its official name is Plaza de la Constitución.
-It is located over the ruins of the Aztec capital city Tenochtitlan, and the main temple of the Aztecs can be seen in the Templo Mayor archaeological site located just to the northeast of the plaza, beside the cathedral.
+It is located over the ruins of the Aztec capital city Tenochtitlan.

-Throughout its history the plaza has gone through many incarnations; now it is a huge paved surface of 830 by 500 feet (195 x 240 meters) with just a large flag in the center.
-The space is used for concerts, events and sometimes protests.
+Throughout its history, the plaza has gone through many incarnations.
+Gardens, monuments, circuses, markets, tram routes, fountains and other ornaments were installed and removed many times.
+In 1956 the square acquired its current austere appearance: a huge paved surface of 830 by 500 feet (195 x 240 meters) with just a large flag in the center.

 By Any Other Name...